icgrp/ese532_handouts/ese532_handouts/hw7/walk_through.md

 </style>

 ## Obtaining and Running the Code
-In this homework, we will compare the matrix multiplication from previous HWs and the matrix multiplication implemented with systolic array.
-We will analyze the trade offs of the two design points.
+So far, we have accelerated a matrix multiplication kernel with straightforward mapping to hardware.
+In this assignment, we will look at two applications that require more effort, namely the compression pipeline from homeworks 2, 3, and 4.

 Pull in the latest changes using:
 ```